To perform a refactoring

 In the example below, we use this refactoring to inline the

 You can also invoke this refactoring with the dedicated shortcut F6.

-This refactoring allows you to change name of any symbol defined in your solution.
-All references to and usages of the symbol are updated automatically.
+This refactoring allows you to change name of any symbol or project in your solution.
+All references to and usages of the symbol will be updated automatically.

 You can also invoke this refactoring with the dedicated shortcut F2.